HewlettPackard/hpe-solutions-openshift/synergy/scalable/3par/README.md

 ## What's New? ##
 ________________________________________

-The latest release (v 2.0, March 29, 2019) features a number of updates to the prior release.
+The latest release branch (v 2.0, March 29, 2019) features a number of updates to the prior release.

 -   We are now deploying Red Hat OpenShift Container Platform 3.10.